Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Preliminaries and basic properties

-Now we introduce a strengthening of a notion of a snake.
-In contrast with the property of admitting snakes of large elongation, this property will be inherited by the images of uniform imbeddings. \begin{definition} We say that an ordered metric space $(M,T)$ admits {\it a sequence of snakes of bounded width} on $s$ points, if it admits a sequence of snakes on $s$ points of uniformly bounded width and with diameters tending to infinity. \end{definition}
+Now we introduce a strengthening of the condition $\OR(k)=k$.
+In contrast with the property of admitting snakes of large elongation, this property will be inherited by the images of uniform embeddings. \begin{definition} We say that an ordered metric space $(M,T)$ admits {\it an $(\infty, b)$-sequence of snakes} on $s$ points if it admits a sequence of snakes on $s$ points, in which the diameters of snakes tend to $\infty$ and the widths of all snakes are $\le b$.
+If a sequence of snakes on $s$ points is an $(\infty, b)$-sequence for some $b$, we say that this sequence of snakes is an $(\infty, \rm{Bounded})$-sequence. \end{definition}

-This notion allows us to obtain estimates for $\mins$ in case when one metric space is uniformly imbedded in another one.
+This notion allows us to obtain estimates for $\mins$ in the case when one metric space is uniformly embedded in another one.